awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-install.md

 To install the Amazon ECS container agent on a non\-Amazon Linux EC2 instance, you can download the agent from one of the regional S3 buckets and install it\.

 **Note**
 When using a non\-Amazon Linux AMI, your Amazon EC2 instance requires `cgroupfs` support for the `cgroup` driver in order for the Amazon ECS agent to support task level resource limits\.
-For more information, see [ECS agent on GitHub](https://github.com/aws/amazon-ecs-agent)\.
+For more information, see [Amazon ECS agent on GitHub](https://github.com/aws/amazon-ecs-agent)\.

 The latest Amazon ECS container agent files, by Region, for each system architecture are listed below for reference\.